Lakshmi Kalyanam (2007 film): Music

 Audio of Lakshmi Kalyanam was released on 26 January 2007 at Big 92.7 FM radio station in Hyderabad.
 Big FM station director Ashwin launched the audio and gave the first unit to music director RP Patnaik.
-This function was also graced by Swapna (programming director of BIG FM), Jeethi (producer), Nihal, Pranathi and Malavika.
+The audio launch function was also attended by Swapna (programming director of BIG FM), Jeethi (producer), Nihal, Pranathi and Malavika.
 Madhura Entertainment bought the audio rights.

 Reception

 Jeevi of Idlebrain.com opined that "Kalyan Ram and Ajay are revelations in this film".
 A critic from Sify gave the film a verdict of "Run-of-the-mill" and wrote that "To cut a long story short, Lakshmi Kalyanam is regular commercial film".
 A critic from Full Hyderabad said that "Lakshmi Kalyanam is not a must-watch".